joenba7/joenba7.github.io/docs/posts/ncat-a-modern-implementation-of-netcat.md

 One of the more useful tricks is the ability to clone partitions over the network.

-On the system you'd like to clone the partition from, do:
+On the system you’d like to clone the partition from, do:

 ```
 dd if=/dev/sda | ncat -l 10100